billie66/billie66.github.com/_posts/2010-8-27-open-my-blog.md

 layout: post
 ---

-Well, it's a wonderful day!
-Finally, I open my blog in the github.
-I wanted to create a blog for a long time, especially when I saw a nice blog, but I thought it is too difficult to do.
-Luckily, thanks to open source, then there are many patterns to which I can refer.
+What a wonderful day!
+Finally, I opened my blog at github.
+I wanted to own a blog a long time ago, especially when I saw a nice blog, but I thought it was too difficult.
+Thanks to open source, there are many styles I can refer to.

-Now I only need to write my notes in terms of markdown in vim editor, nothing else I should care about.
-Though the blog isn't perfect and is simply, it is enough to me.
-I think more simpler more better, because that means I can concentrate on content, rather than forms.
+Now I only need to write my blogs in markdown with vim editor, nothing else I need to care about.
+Though the blog isn't perfect, it is enough for me.
+I think the simpler the better, because that means I can concentrate on content, rather than forms.

-It's really good, just think that I can share my documents and joy with others when I own the blog.
+It's really good, just think about that I can share my documents and joy with others when I own the blog.

 That's all.
-I will often update my blog, and I will also add some small stuffs to decorate it and make it pretty.
+I will often update my blog, and I will also add some small stuff to decorate it and make it pretty.